csfeeser/Python/flask/j2challenge.md

               {"hostname": "hostB", "ip": "192.168.30.33", "fqdn": "hostB.localdomain"},
               {"hostname": "hostC", "ip": "192.168.30.44", "fqdn": "hostC.localdomain"}]

-Your goal is to use Flask to create output like this:
+Your goal is to use Flask to create output like this (if possible, return this in HTML!):

     192.168.30.22 hostA.localdomain # hostA
     192.168.30.33 hostB.localdomain # hostB